 Eligible generators can only create LGCs for electricity generated above their CER baseline.
 Generation below the baseline does not create LGCs and therefore is not eligible for GreenPower accreditation.
-For further information on CER baselines please refer to www.cleanenergyregulator.gov.au
+For further information on CER baselines please refer to www.cer.gov.au

-Only the portion of the energy generated that is based on Renewable Energy resources (i.e. >50 per cent) is eligible for GreenPower approval.
+Only the portion of the energy generated that is based on Renewable Energy resources (i.e. >50 per cent) and is matched with GreenPower LGCs is eligible for use within GreenPower Products.
+Any behind the meter usage of renewable electricity from a GreenPower Generator or a large-scale renewable generator that is not matched with sufficient GreenPower LGCs must be deducted from renewable electricity generation claims, as detailed in Section 3.7.
 The annual generation of a generator shall be pro-rated on the proportion of renewable vs. non-Renewable Energy (i.e. fossil fuel) input, as detailed in the letter of approval.